 Warning signs of a defective breaker include frequent unexplained tripping, feeling abnormally warm or hot to the touch, buzzing noises, discoloured handles, or corroded/burned internal components visible after removing the cover.
 Breakers containing delicate thermal and magnetic trip elements are prone to calibration drift or failure after exposure to an electrical fault over their lifetime.

-Since the average lifespan of a circuit breaker is around 30-40 years, older breakers that have not been replaced are at a much higher risk of nuisance tripping or failure to trip when needed.
-Defective units will continue deteriorating without replacement.
+The average lifespan of a circuit breaker is about 30-40 years.
+Therefore, older breakers that haven’t been replaced are at a higher risk of tripping unexpectedly or failing to trip when necessary.
+Without replacement, faulty units will keep deteriorating.

 While modern arc fault (AFCI) and ground fault circuit interrupter (GFCI) circuit breakers are sensitive by design, frequent tripping can still indicate end-of-life issues.
 A licensed electrician should inspect and test older circuit breakers periodically to identify any needing replacement.
 Swapping out a faulty unit restores normal operation and reliable circuit protection.
 Replacing aged breakers before problems arise improves electrical safety.